-- Fulfillment of the general degree requirements for admission to the graduate program.
+- Fulfillment of the general degree requirements for admission to the graduate programs at Chicago State University.
 (See Graduate School catalogue.) - Students must have earned a B average (3.0) in the junior and senior years and in all undergraduate history courses. - Completion of a minimum of 24 credit hours of undergraduate history courses, including twelve (12) credit hours of survey work in European/World and United States history. - A writing sample of 12-15 pages of an undergraduate essay or a paper of professional-level competency.